-Vacuum ejectors or vacuum jets extend the operating range of process vacuum systems that is beyond what can be achieved by liquid ring vacuum pump-based systems alone.
-Utilizing the venturi principle, the motive fluid entrains the process stream (non-condensables and condensables) discharging either into a condenser or the liquid ring vacuum pump.
+A vacuum jet and ejector extend the operating range of process vacuum systems that is beyond what can be achieved by liquid ring vacuum pump-based systems alone.
+Utilizing the venturi principle, the motive fluid of the jet or ejector entrains the process stream (non-condensables and condensables) discharging either into a condenser or the liquid ring vacuum pump.

 - No moving parts